tradecloud/tradecloud-docs-api-v2/order/supplier/send-order-response/attach-document.md

 * `name` : optional document short \(file\) name
 * `description` : optional document description or long name
 * `type`: optional document business type
-* `objectId`: optional Tradecloud object identifier which was returned by the Tradecloud object-storage upload
+* `objectId`: the Tradecloud object identifier which was returned by the Tradecloud object-storage upload

 ## Method 2.
 Attach a document using your company's content server